ProfSynapse/Obsidian_Converter/cline_docs/activeContext.md

 Transitioning to Phase 4: Desktop Features - Implementing system tray integration, native notifications, file associations, and auto-updates while enhancing frontend components for native file operations and completing the IPC implementation for all conversion types.

 ## Recent Changes
+- Implemented UI Improvements and Backend Refactoring:
+  - Added a header and logo with a new Logo component
+  - Fixed and improved the styling of the offline indicator status bar
+  - Fixed clickability issues by adding proper ARIA roles and keyboard event handlers
+  - Put instructions on their own page in the help section
+  - Removed payment/stripe functionality
+  - Removed socket connection
+  - Enhanced API key input implementation
+  - Created a dedicated help page with comprehensive instructions

 - Implemented Folder Selection Enhancement:
   - Enhanced FileSystemService with detailed directory listing
   - Added IPC handlers for folder operations